-Here are four major considerations to keep in mind as you shop for the right under-cabinet lighting solutions for your home.
+Here are four major considerations to keep in mind as you shop for the best under-cabinet lighting option for your home.

 #1: Under-Cabinet Light Bulbs

-Three commonly used light bulbs for under-cabinet lighting are fluorescent, xenon, and LED.
+Three commonly used light bulbs for under-cabinet lighting ideas are fluorescent, xenon, and LED.

 - Fluorescent bulbs.
 These bulbs are inexpensive, energy efficient, and give off very little heat.
 They can provide shadow-free task lighting for up to 10,000 hours.
 However, they usually cannot be dimmed, which limits their usefulness as nightlights.
 In addition, fluorescent under-cabinet lights may create a “washed out” effect if you have light-colored counters and cabinets.

 - Xenon bulbs.
 Xenon gas produces a warm, dimmable light for up to 10,000 hours.
-Xenon under-cabinet lights tend to be less efficient than fluorescent, and they give off some heat, which may be a concern if you have food in your cabinets that may be affected by the heat.
+Xenon under-cabinet lights tend to be less efficient than fluorescent.
+They give off some heat, which may be a concern if you have food in your cabinets that may be affected by the heat.

 - LED bulbs.
-Although more expensive at the time of purchase, LED under-cabinet lighting is the most energy efficient option and usually pays for itself in the long run.
+Although more expensive at the time of purchase, LED under-cabinet lighting is the most energy-efficient option and usually pays for itself in the long run.
 These bulbs produce a brilliant light for up to 50,000 hours, and are cool to the touch.
 Dimmable LEDs are also available.
-Their low heat level makes them ideal as a nightlight and for installation under cabinets where food is stored at room temperature.
+Their low heat level makes them an ideal nightlight and for installation under cabinets where food is stored at room temperature.

 Choose a bulb that will create a lighting effect that matches your countertops.
 Matte countertops work well with smooth lighting schemes, while glossy counters create a reflection depending on the brightness and warmth of the bulb.
 Light-colored counters also tend to reflect more light, making the room appear brighter, while dark counters absorb more light, for a warm, intimate effect.